laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 -----------------

-- The two illustrations of the greedy algorithm are due to Mojtaba Tefagh.
+- The two illustrations of the greedy algorithm are by to Mojtaba Tefagh.